The Quantum Paldus Transform: Efficient Circuits with Applications: Applications of the Quantum Paldus Transform

 The \textit{Unitary Group Approach} is a formalism which exploits the Lie group-theoretic symmetries present in second-quantised \textit{spin-free} Hamiltonians.
 Such Hamiltonians appear in a wide variety of quantum chemistry problems, and take the form \cite{Babbush_2018}:

 Where $T$ contains the kinetic and single-body potential terms, $V$ contains two-body potential terms, and $h_{ij}$, $v_{ij, kl}$ are the one- and two-electron integrals.
 The creation and annihilation operators act on the $(i, \mu)^\text{th}$ fermionic modes.
-This Hamiltonian is said to be \textit{spin-free} in the sense that the spin degrees of freedom have been summed over, and there is no dependence on them in the free parameters.
+This Hamiltonian is said to be \textit{spin-free}, in the sense that there is no dependence on the $\mu$ in its free parameters.
+As a consequence, one can show that $H$ commutes with $\hat{S}^2$, and $\hat{M}$ (total spin, and spin projection) operators, acting independently of the global spin degrees of freedom.
 The power of UGA comes from recognising that such Hamiltonians are made up of elements of a representation of the $\mathfrak{u}(d)$ \textit{Lie algebra}.
 To make this clear, we may define a set of \textit{ladder operators}, which are obtained from sums of products of creation and annihilation operators:

 Where $i \in \{1, \hdots, d\}$ and $\mu = \pm\frac{1}{2}$.
 Clearly, $E_{ij}^\dagger = E_{ji}$ and $\mathcal{E}_{\mu \nu}^\dagger = \mathcal{E}_{\nu \mu}$.
 Using the anticommutation relations for fermionic operators, one can readily verify that the ladder operators commute as follows: